sedai77/Twitter-Integration-API/README.md

 # Getting Started

 ### What does this do?
-This API provides an easy way to integrate with Twitter.
+This API provides an easy way to integrate with Twitter API.
+Currently there is only integration build to search twitter with a keyword and Getting direct messages.
 It can be used as a independent project or can be integrated with other projects.

+It also has integration with MYSQL database to get user details.

 ### Guides
 The following guides illustrate how to use some features concretely: